Gobberz/Yandex.Praktikum-DA-Projects/README.md

 # Yandex.Praktikum-DA-Projects
-My projects completed by me in the process of training as a Data Analyst in Yandex.Praktikum
+My projects completed by me in the process of studying as a Data Analyst in Yandex.Praktikum

 Projects are made in Russian.